LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

 - [Interviewing](https://www.xaprb.com/blog/interviewing/) - by Baron Schwartz.
 Takeaway: Understand what you're hiring for, ask questions about past performance only, and gauge potential by "asking questions about what challenged them and how they responded to it."

+- [Interviewing Engineers at Sensu](https://blog.sensuapp.org/interviewing-engineers-at-sensu-e4fc35cd601f) - by Greg Poirier.
+Takeaway: A process that includes an architectural challenge and a coding challenge that can be done in pairs.
+Sensu grades candidates on a four-level mastery-centric scale.
+"If you’re not pairing with someone, we expect that you’re able to effectively transfer your expert knowledge of your solution to the rest of the team.
+So we expect a take-home assessment to be very well documented."

 - [Medium’s Engineering Interview Process](https://medium.engineering/mediums-engineering-interview-process-b8d6b67927c4) - by Jamie Talbot.
 Takeaway: An excellent breakdown on grading candidate responses and assessment criteria, available as Creative Commons documents.

 - [Moneyball Hiring: the Interview](https://moz.com/devblog/moneyball-hiring-the-interview/) - by Kelsey Foley.
 Takeaway: Look for a growth mindset and a diverse set of skills.
 Use a collaborative mini-hackathon instead of interviews.